alexreardon/memoize-one/README.md

 ## Rationale

 Unlike other memoization libraries, `memoize-one` only remembers the latest arguments and result.
-No need to worry about cache busting mechanisms such as `maxAge`, `maxSize`, `exclusions` and so on, which can be prone to memory leaks. `memoize-one` simply remembers the last arguments, and if the function is next called with the same arguments then it returns the previous result.
+No need to worry about cache busting mechanisms such as `maxAge`, `maxSize`, `exclusions` and so on, which can be prone to memory leaks.
+A function memoized with `memoize-one` simply remembers the last arguments, and if the memoized function is next called with the same arguments then it returns the previous result.

 ## Usage